-Some standards that are part of the free "Basic" plan, can be reviewed within the site, however, the "Table of Contents" panel intended for navigation to different chapters, parts, sections, and further subsections, has several serious problems that can limit a user's access to different areas of the document:
+Some standards that are part of the free "Basic" plan can be reviewed within the site, however, the "Table of Contents" panel intended for navigation to different chapters, parts, sections, and further subsections has several serious problems that can limit a user's access to different areas of the document:

 - The "Table of Contents" lacks any structural mark-up to convey relationships between items that are visually evident. - Each expandable item contains an icon implemented as a <button> element.
-Since it has no text alternative, most screen readers announce all these controls as "arrow_right, button" (Missing Text Alternative for Images).
+Since it has no text alternative, screen readers announce all these controls as unlabeled, with no indication of their purpose (Missing Text Alternative for Images).
 The state as expanded or collapsed is also not communicated. - The name of each item in the "Table of Contents" serves as a link to load that part of the standard.
-None can be reached by keyboard-only users. - A context menu is available for each custom link, but only on mouse right-click.
+None can be reached by keyboard-only users.

-- The "Legend Information" control is intended to open a modal dialog, however it is inaccessible with the keyboard.
-Additionally, the triggered overlay is missing the required mark-up and focus management to convey the context of a modal dialog for screen reader users. - When the control that collapses the panel is activated, keyboard users must still tab through all hidden "Table of Contents" buttons.
+- A context menu is available for each custom link, but only on mouse right-click. - When the control that collapses the panel is activated, keyboard users must still tab through all hidden "Table of Contents" buttons.